STATE CASH ADVANCES

 The employer informs the CCSS of the wages of its employees as well as the days off taken for family reasons.
 Both parents cannot take that special day off at the same time.

-To face liquidity issues and to allow the payment of wages, the CCSS will pay an advance payment in April on the compensation that will be paid by the Employer Mutuality in May.
+To address liquidity issues and to allow the payment of wages, the CCSS pays an advance payment on the compensation that will be paid by the Employer Mutuality on the next month.

 Independent workers who have opted to join the Employer's Mutuality (which is optional for them) can benefit from the measure.